MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 1. **Lakehouse & Resources are natively available**: The Fabric Lakehouse together with Notebook built-in Resources full functionality are available in Python notebook.
 This enables users to easily bring the data to python notebook, just try drag & drop to get the code snippet.

-1. **Mix programming with T-SQL**: Python notebook offers an easy way to interact with Data Warehouse and SQL endpoints in explorer, by leveraging notebookutils data connector, you can easily execute the T-SQL scripts under the context of python.
+1. **Mix programming with T-SQL**: Python notebook offers an easy way to interact with Data Warehouse and SQL endpoints in explorer, by using notebookutils data connector, you can easily execute the T-SQL scripts under the context of python.

 1. **Support for Popular Data Analytic libraries**: Python notebooks come with pre-installed libraries such as DuckDB, Polars, and Scikit-learn, providing a comprehensive toolkit for data manipulation, analysis, and machine learning.

 1. **Advanced intellisense**: Python notebook is adopting Pylance as the intellisense engine, together with other Fabric customized language service, aiming to provide state of art coding experience for notebook developers.

-1. **NotebookUtils & Semantic link**: Powerful API toolkits empower you easily leverage Fabric and Power BI capabilities with code-first experience.
+1. **NotebookUtils & Semantic link**: Powerful API toolkits empower you easily use Fabric and Power BI capabilities with code-first experience.

-1. **Rich Visualization Capabilities**: Except for the popular rich dataframe preview 'Table' function and 'Chart' function, we also support popular visualization libraries like Matplotlib, Seaborn, and Plotly, so does the PowerBIClient, to help users better understanding data patterns and insights.
+1. **Rich Visualization Capabilities**: Except for the popular rich dataframe preview 'Table' function and 'Chart' function, we also support popular visualization libraries like Matplotlib, Seaborn, and Plotly.
+The PowerBIClient also supports these libraries to help users better understanding data patterns and insights.

 1. **Common Capabilities for Fabric Notebook**: All the Notebook level features are naturally applicable for Python notebook, such as editing features, auto-save, collaboration, sharing and permission management, Git integration, import/export, etc.